Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Generalized eigenvectors for

-Over any integral domain $R$ of characteristic $0$, the matrix $M_n$ defined in (\ref{eq:M_n}) has $n+1$ generalized eigenvectors with eigenvalue 2, denoted $\bp_0,...,\bp_n$, that satisfy $M_n\bp_0=2\bp_0$ and $M_n\bp_i = 2\bp_i + \bp_{i-1}$.
+Over any integral domain $R$ of characteristic $0$, the matrix $M_n$ defined in (\ref{eq:M_n}) has $n+1$ generalized eigenvectors with eigenvalue 2, denote them $\bp_0,...,\bp_n$, that satisfy $M_n\bp_0=2\bp_0$ and $M_n\bp_i = 2\bp_i + \bp_{i-1}$.
 Let us briefly justify this existence claim.
-Since is nearly a block diagonal matrix with blocks $A_0,...,A_n$, it is convenient to name the corresponding block vectors that concatenate to form $\bp_i$.
-Call them $\bp_{i,0},...,\bp_{i,n}$, so $\bp_{i,j}$ is a $(j+1)$-dimensional column vector over a field $F$.
-First observe that the algebraic and geometric multiplicities of the eigenvalue 2 for each of the diagonal blocks of $M_n$, called $A_0,...,A_n$ in (\ref{eq:A_n}), is exactly 1.
-The eigenvector of $A_i$ is Letting $\bp_{i,j}=\vec{0}$ for $j > i$, linear algebra guarantees that there is some choice of smaller block components (and the nonzero scalar $a$ above) so that $\bp_i$ is a generalized eigenvector with entries from $F$.
-Furthermore, $\bp_i$ is not a genuine eigenvector for $i\geq 1$ because the is no solution $\bp_{i,i-1}$ to the vector equation Indeed, the sum of the entries in $B_{i-1}\bp_{i,i}$ is $2i-1\neq 0$, but the sum of the entries in any one of the columns of $A_{i-1}-2\text{Id}_i$ is 0.
+Since $M_n$ is nearly a block diagonal matrix with blocks $A_0,...,A_n$, it is convenient to name the corresponding block vectors that concatenate to form $\bp_i$.
+Call them $\bp_{i,0},...,\bp_{i,n}$, so $\bp_{i,j}$ is a $(j+1)$-dimensional column vector over the field of fractions $F$.
+Recall from Lemma \ref{lem:eigenvector} that the algebraic and geometric multiplicities of the eigenvalue 2 for each of the diagonal blocks $A_0,...,A_n$ is exactly one and that the 2-eigenvector of $A_i$ is for $c\in F$.
+Extend this vector upward with zeros by letting $\bp_{i,j}$ be the zero vector when $j > i$.
+Linear algebra then guarantees that there exists a nonzero choice of scalar $c$ and components $\bp_{i,j}$ for $j < i$ that make $\bp_i$ a generalized eigenvector.
+Furthermore, $\bp_i$ is not a genuine eigenvector for $i\geq 1$ because there is no solution $\bp_{i,i-1}$ to the vector equation Indeed, the sum of the entries in $B_{i-1}\bp_{i,i}$ is $2i-1\neq 0$, but the sum of the entries in any one of the columns of $A_{i-1}-2\text{Id}_i$ is 0.
 Thus $\bp_i$ must satisfy $M_n\bp_i=2\bp_i+\bp_{i-1}$ (assuming $\bp_{i-1}$ was constructed similarly with $\bp_{i-1,i-1}$ being the largest nonzero block component).